Maritime object classification with SAR imagery using quantum kernel methods: Related Work

 Together, these studies highlight the continued relevance and versatility of kernel-based approaches for SAR image classification.
 Despite the growing prevalence of deep learning methods, kernel methods can still perform competitively across a range of tasks and datasets.
 Moreover, their suitability for small datasets make them an attractive option for applications where data scarcity or other domain-specific constraints pose challenges.
-These strengths motivate our exploration of kernel-based models in the quantum setting, where quantum-enhanced kernels offer the potential to capture richer structure in SAR datasets.